-Unlike stock markets, forex trading has no central exchange and operates 24/7.
+Unlike stock markets, forex trading operates without a central exchange and is available 24/7.

 Forex trading involves trading currencies and offers opportunities to profit from currency rate changes.
 Its global reach and high liquidity attract many traders, including those in India.
 Yet, trading money requires understanding the unique aspects, rules, and strategies for forex trading in India.